MateuszSobczyk-ti/chessboard/README.md

 ### Unit action

 * **POST** `/api/v1/chessboard/unit/action`
-* **Description:** Issue a command (move or shoot) to a unit.
+* **Description:** Issue a command (move or shot) to a unit.
 Specify the target position.
 The response contains the action result message and the new position for the moved unit or destroyed unit details.
 * **Request Body:**
     ```json
     {